ITiCSE Welcomes and Embraces Everyone

 In keeping with the ACM Anti-Harassment Policy, ITiCSE advocates the following:

-The open exchange of ideas and the freedom of thought and expression are central to the aims and goals of the ACM SIGCSE Organization and ITiCSE Conference; these require an environment that recognizes the inherent worth of every person and group, that fosters dignity, understanding, and mutual respect, and that embraces diversity.
+The open exchange of ideas and the freedom of thought and expression are central to the aims and goals of the ACM SIGCSE Organization and ITiCSE Conference; these require an environment which recognizes the inherent worth of every person and group through mutual respect, understanding, dignity, and the embracement of diversity.
 The ACM Code of Ethics embraces the “values of equality, tolerance, respect for others, and the principles of equal justice”.
 For these reasons, the ACM SIGCSE Organization and ITiCSE Conference are dedicated to providing a harassment-free conference experience.

 Conference participants violating these standards may be sanctioned, expelled from the conference or asked not to attend future conferences or conference events, at the discretion of the conference organizers and the SIG executive committee.

-If you believe you have been harassed or notice that someone else is being harassed, or have any other concerns, you are encouraged to report the incident in confidence to either of the conference chairs.
+If you experience harassment, notice harassment or have any other concerns relating to the topic, you are encouraged to report the incident in confidence to one of the conference chairs.

 ITiCSE reserves the right to reject any material that we find offensive or inappropriate, such as politically charged material, and will not refund any expenses incurred.